XenonAbe/SlickGrid/README.md

 * Advanced detached & multi-field editors with undo/redo support.
 * “GlobalEditorLock” to manage concurrent edits in cases where multiple Views on a page can edit the same data.
 * Support for [millions of rows](http://stackoverflow.com/a/2569488/1269037)

+## This Fork's Features (based on https://github.com/GerHobbelt/SlickGrid)

+- Cells spanning multiple coumns and/or rows
+- Indirect data addressing via DataView
+- Formatters and Editors adapted for the above
+- Internal and external Copy/Cut/Paste